BookingEasy/booking-easy-wp/readme.txt

 **Is that really free?
 And if yes, how are you making money then?**
 Yes, this is really free.
-We make profit because some big customers ask us customized versions of our booking tool and additional software development or module.
+We make profit because some big customers ask us customised versions of our booking tool and additional software development or module.

 **What is a "Bookable Item"?**